bormaxi8080/starred/README.md

 ## Shell

+- [CapibaraZero/resources](https://github.com/CapibaraZero/resources) - Resources of capibaraZero(PCB, STL...)
+- [shubhamrooter/ShodanSpider](https://github.com/shubhamrooter/ShodanSpider) - ShodanSpider is an open-source tool for interacting with Shodan.
+It lets you search and extract data from Shodan without an API key, offering a simple command-line interface.
+Premium users can integra
 - [ASHWIN990/ADB-Toolkit](https://github.com/ASHWIN990/ADB-Toolkit) - ADB-Toolkit V2 for easy ADB tricks with many perks in all one.
 ENJOY!
 - [ivan-hc/ArchImage](https://github.com/ivan-hc/ArchImage) - Build AppImage packages for all distributions but including Arch Linux packages.
 Powered by JuNest.
 - [Suryesh/OTX_AlienVault_URL](https://github.com/Suryesh/OTX_AlienVault_URL) - Url scrapper or extractor from alienvault